Remy3456/leaflet-challenge/README.md

 **Features**

-**1. Basemap and Street Map Layers:** o	A basemap layer is created using OpenStreetMap tiles, which provides a general geographical layout as the background of the map. o	An optional street map layer, styled by the Humanitarian OpenStreetMap Team (HOT), serves as an alternate background option for a different perspective.
+**1. Basemap and Street Map Layers:**
+	A basemap layer is created using OpenStreetMap tiles, which provides a general geographical layout as the background of the map.
+	An optional street map layer, styled by the Humanitarian OpenStreetMap Team (HOT), serves as an alternate background option for a different perspective.

-**2. Interactive Map Initialization:** o	The map is initialized with a center point (latitude and longitude) and a default zoom level. o	The basemap is added as the default layer on map load.
+**2. Interactive Map Initialization:**
+	The map is initialized with a center point (latitude and longitude) and a default zoom level.
+	The basemap is added as the default layer on map load.

-**3. Layer Groups and Controls:** o	Two layer groups, earthquakes and tectonicPlates, are created to hold the earthquake markers and tectonic plate boundaries. o	Layer controls allow users to toggle between the basemap and street map, as well as enable or disable the display of earthquake and tectonic plate data.
+**3. Layer Groups and Controls:**
+	Two layer groups, earthquakes and tectonicPlates, are created to hold the earthquake markers and tectonic plate boundaries.
+	Layer controls allow users to toggle between the basemap and street map, as well as enable or disable the display of earthquake and tectonic plate data.

-**4. Earthquake Data Visualization:** o	Earthquake data is fetched from the USGS GeoJSON feed. o	Each earthquake is represented as a circle marker on the map, with:
+**4. Earthquake Data Visualization:**
+	Earthquake data is fetched from the USGS GeoJSON feed.
+	Each earthquake is represented as a circle marker on the map, with:
-	Color determined by the depth of the earthquake (shallow to deep).
+	Color determined by the depth of the earthquake (shallow to deep).
-	Radius determined by the earthquake's magnitude. o	Popups provide additional information about each earthquake, such as magnitude and location.
+	Radius determined by the earthquake's magnitude.
+	Popups provide additional information about each earthquake, such as magnitude and location.

 **5. Legend:**
-o	A legend is added to explain the color coding for earthquake depths.
+	A legend is added to explain the color coding for earthquake depths.
 Depth intervals are represented by color boxes to enhance understanding.

-**6. Tectonic Plate Boundaries:** o	Tectonic plate boundary data is fetched from a GeoJSON file and displayed as orange lines on the map. o	The tectonic plate layer can be toggled on or off independently of the earthquake layer.
+**6. Tectonic Plate Boundaries:**
+	Tectonic plate boundary data is fetched from a GeoJSON file and displayed as orange lines on the map.
+	The tectonic plate layer can be toggled on or off independently of the earthquake layer.